 China-Indonesia Nickel Investment

-For years, Chinese capital was welcomed into Indonesia with extraordinary generosity.
+Since the launch of Indonesia’s downstream mineral industrialisation strategy under former president Joko Widodo in 2015, Chinese capital has been welcomed with extraordinary generosity.
 Investors received tax holidays, privileged access to nickel ore, regulatory accommodation and political support in exchange for rapid industrialisation.
-Smelters multiplied across Sulawesi and Maluku.
-Indonesia transformed itself from a raw mineral exporter into the centre of the global nickel processing industry.
+Smelters rapidly multiplied across Sulawesi and Maluku, particularly after Indonesia accelerated its raw nickel ore export ban in 2020 to force domestic processing and refining.
+Within less than a decade, Indonesia transformed itself from a major raw nickel exporter into the world’s dominant nickel-processing hub, producing more than half of the global refined nickel supply by the early 2020s.

 The Indonesian government celebrated this as a triumph of downstream industrial policy.
 Chinese companies celebrated it as proof of a strategic partnership between China and Indonesia.